openvinotoolkit/openvino_notebooks/recipes/custom_ai_assistant/README.md

 Make sure to replace `path/to/asr_model` and `path/to/chat_model` with actual paths to your respective models.
 Add `--public_interface` to make it publicly accessible.

 ### Accessing the Web Interface
-Upon successful execution of the script, Gradio will provide a local URL, typically `http://127.0.0.1:XXXX`, which you can open in your web browser to start interacting with the voice agent.
+Upon successful execution of the script, Gradio will provide a local URL, typically `http://127.0.0.1:XXXX`, which you can open in your web browser to start interacting with the assistant.
 If you configured the application to be accessible publicly, Gradio will also provide a public URL.

 Trying Out the Application
 1. Navigate to the provided Gradio URL in your web browser.
 2. You will see the Gradio interface with options to input voice.
 3. To interact using voice:
     - Click on the microphone icon and speak your query.
-    - Wait for the voice agent to process your speech and respond.
+    - Wait for the assistant to process your speech and respond.
-4. The voice agent will respond to your query in text.
+4. The assistant will respond to your query in text.

-Feel free to engage with the Voice-Enabled Assistant, ask questions, or give commands as per the assistant's capabilities.
+Feel free to engage with the Custom AI Assistant, ask questions, or give commands as per the assistant's capabilities.
 This hands-on experience will help you better understand the assistant's interactive quality and performance.

-Enjoy exploring the capabilities of your Voice-Enabled Assistant!
+Enjoy exploring the capabilities of your Custom AI Assistant!

 ## Troubleshooting and Resources
 - Open a [discussion topic](https://github.com/openvinotoolkit/openvino_notebooks/discussions)